Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners: Discussion

-In parallel, the third and fourth repertoires show how the concept of representativeness may be detached from the general discourse of online music listening.
+In parallel, the Cultural Repertoires 3 and 4 show how the concept of representativeness may be detached from the general discourse of online music listening.
 When solicited, representational issues are mostly connected by listeners with gender differences.
-Undoubtedly, the disparate impact of algorithmic curation on different gender identities continues to be a sensitive theme, being also gender inequality a well-known issue in the music sector.
-Nonetheless, what we observe is somehow superficial reasoning around this theme, reflected in the use of a quite broad and common dictionary.
-This leads us to think of an absence of complex and in-depth thought on potential damage caused by online platforms and their recommender systems.
+Undoubtedly, the disparate impact of algorithmic curation on different gender identities continues to be a sensitive theme, as gender inequality is also a well-known issue in the music sector.
+Nonetheless, we observe superficial reasoning around this theme, reflected in the use of a broad and general vocabulary.
+This leads us to think of an absence of complex and in-depth thought on potential representation harms caused by online platforms and their recommender systems.

 On the contrary, cultural differences tend to emerge quite naturally when connected with linguistic diversity and nationality, in particular by contrasting English-American culture, the “global” from the perspective of an Italian citizen, with their own culture, the Italian scene.
-These two cultural discourses -- gender and national-linguistic -- are clustered in two different quadrants of the factorial plane, therefore somehow not directly connected in listeners' narratives.
-However, they both occupy the right region of the plane, suggesting a resemblance of these topics if examined under the umbrella of cultural differences connoting listening practices.
+These two cultural discourses, gender and national-linguistic, are clustered in two different quadrants of the factorial plane, therefore somehow not directly connected in listeners' narratives.
+However, both occupy the right region of the plane, suggesting that these topics share common ground when considered under the broader umbrella of cultural differences in listening practices.

-\subsection{Limitations}
+These observations suggest that, because listeners may not fully perceive gender disparities or other subtle representational harms, platforms cannot rely solely on user feedback to identify these issues.
+Music recommender systems therefore may require proactive auditing to ensure they do not reinforce alienating or narrow representations of socio-cultural groups.
+At the same time, involving listeners in these assessments can enhance both transparency and literacy, allowing them to better understand how their actions influence recommendations and to engage more actively with the system.
+Integrating psychosocial insights with traditional behavioral metrics can help reveal when algorithms inadvertently constrain listeners’ cultural horizons or perpetuate societal biases, enabling platforms to respond more effectively to users’ actual experiences and preferences.

+\section{Limitations}